 La Zorra is a relaxed craft brewery.
-However, the gastronomy will surprise you: its classic dishes, such as hamburgers, pizzas and French fries, stand out for their taste and quality.
+However, the gastronomy surprises: its classic dishes, such as hamburgers, pizzas and French fries, stand out for their taste and quality.
 In addition, being a craft brewery, it offers a wide variety of tasty beers.
 It has several options for vegetarians.
-Recommendation: be sure to try the Provençal potatoes, they are out of this world!
+Recommendation: be sure to try the Provençal potatoes, they are crazy!

 The official high season of El Calafate and Perito Moreno runs from October to May.
 During the summer months, the temperatures are very pleasant and the days are usually sunny.
 For lovers of autumnal colors, the recommendation is to go in April.
-During the winter, you can also visit El Calafate; and something positive about this time is that there are fewer tourists.
-However, there are many activities that are suspended at this time of year because of the snowfalls.
+During the winter months, you can also visit El Calafate; and something positive about this time is that there are fewer tourists.
+However, there are many activities that are suspended at this time of year.